Bamum

 - Nutrition And Dietary Norms

-- The Bamum diet is based on locally grown staples such as maize, millet, and yams.
-Meals are often communal, with a focus on sharing and hospitality.
+- Dietary habits are based on locally available foods, with staples including maize, millet, yams, and plantains.
+Meals are communal, emphasizing sharing and hospitality.

 - Interpretation Needs